 In other sports, it is not a new idea to use flex to store energy and then releasing it in a beneficial manner.
 Pole vaulters use this phenomenon, and so did native American hunters with their atlatls.
 (Atlatls are sticks that throw darts with such force that they could pierce the Spaniards metal armour.)
 Jump-roping on a sprung gym floor is less fatiguing than it is on concrete.

 We know that riders put out up to 15% more power on bikes with optimized flex characteristics.
 However, it is difficult to measure what is going on inside our muscles as we climb hills on a bike, so we can’t be sure of the biomechanics that are involved.
 Our observations during our double-blind test – where we rode bikes that were identical except one was stiffer than the others – are consistent with the idea that the best frames allow us to input more energy with less fatigue.
-On the stiffer bikes, our legs hurt with a burning sensation.
+On the stiffer bike, our legs hurt with a burning sensation.
 This limited our power output.
 When we reached the top of the hill after an all-out effort, our heart rate was lower than its absolute maximum.

 On the more flexible bikes that “planed” optimally for us, our legs did not hurt.
 The sensation was one of pleasant warmth in our legs, maybe a little tingling.
 With the legs no longer the limiting factor, our cardiovascular system set the ceiling on our power output.
 At the top of the hill, we were completely out of breath.
-Riding these bikes fast was fun, not painful.
+Riding these bikes fast was more fun than painful.